---

 })

-Stats are only sent to connections that pass authorization.
-Implement the skew:authorize-stats hook:
+The server only sends stats to connections that pass authorization.
+Implement the `skew:authorize-stats` hook:

 export default defineNitroPlugin((nitroApp) => {